 How do you treat an accreta?

-Holt met with Calhoun and together they devised a treatment plan.
-They decided that Calhoun would deliver by C-section at 35 weeks and right after delivery, remove her uterus with a hysterectomy.
+Calhoun met with her care team, and together they devised a treatment plan.
+Calhoun would deliver by C-section at 35 weeks and right after delivery, remove her uterus with a hysterectomy.
 The surgery would take three hours.

 It’s very important to coordinate delivery when the patient has an accreta to prevent the patient from experiencing life-threatening blood loss, which can occur if the patient suddenly goes into labor.
 A treatment plan is also helpful because it allows the patient the opportunity to understand the effects of a hysterectomy and ask any questions that may arise.